Zhan-Shev/Todo-App-Plus/README.md

 - For date and time Datepicker was installed and styled with figma.

 - (Update: It took me 2 hours to figure out why the calendar doesn't close when selecting a date.
 I thought the problem was in the component itself, but it turned out the problem was in what was wrapping it.
-So I will never wrap it in a <label> again, only a <div>.)
+So I will never wrap it in a "label" again, only a "div".)

 - For file attachment i made a new file to write a code and let the user review the attachment so i advice to try it with img but it supports others like pdf, txt...